 An innovative and proven technology to meet societal and environmental challenges

-These achievements reflect the growth of the 3D printing market for construction: worldwide, this market is estimated at nearly US$40 billion by 2027.
+These achievements reflect the growth of the market for 3D printing construction: worldwide, this market is estimated at nearly US$40 billion by 2027.
 In response to growing demand, XtreeE has developed, with industrial partners such as Vinci Construction, LafargeHolcim, Vicat and Saint Gobain, a technology that can meet the expectations of this market.

 Moreover, 3D printing, fully integrated into existing construction methods, provides an answer to various societal and environmental challenges.
 Indeed, while demographic forecasts predict an additional 2.5 billion people on the planet by 2050 (66% of whom will live in urban areas), 3D printing can contribute, in part, to curbing the housing crisis that is emerging today.